 Brussels' relatively central location offers an ideal starting point for international travel.
 Brussels is only 162 miles from Paris, 198 miles from London, 194 miles from Frankfurt and 108 miles from Amsterdam.
 Public transportation within Brussels as well as to and from Brussels is plentiful, well-designed and economical.
 For longer trips, students can find attractive fares on high-speed trains or discount airlines.

 Vesalius College offers students the opportunity to earn academic credit and professional experience through a unique graded internship program in Brussels.
-With over 50 internship sponsors in the public and private sectors and with partners such as the United Nations, NATO, UPS, the European Journalism Center and many more, students acquire the professional skills and make the important contacts that can propel them into the career of their dreams.
+With over 50 internship sponsors in the public and private sectors, students acquire the professional skills and make the important contacts that can propel them into the career of their dreams.
 Internships can earn three to six U.S. credits depending on the number of hours worked per week.